 The 59th annual Grammy Awards were held on February 12.
 While the awards seem to lose more and more of their credibility with each year that passes — you can’t give a music prize to Justin Bieber and still expect people to take you seriously — music’s biggest night has been the host to some truly incredible performances over the years.

 One of the coolest things about the Grammys is the awards show’s tendency to bring together some unexpected collaborations, amazing tributes, and triumphant returns to the stage.
-While we all eagerly await to see talented artists sharing the stage on February 12, here’s a list of the 10 best Grammy performances of all time (so far).
+Here’s a list of the 10 best Grammy performances of all time (so far).

 1. Adele – “Rolling in the Deep”